Get computer info from Terminal

 • the computer/hub USB port is broken

-You’ll see lots of devices, even if no USB devices are visibly plugged into your computer.
+You’ll see lots of devices, even if no USB devices are visibly plugged into the computer.
 That’s because modern laptops have things like keyboards, touchpads, cameras, soundcards, SD Card readers, etc. internally connected via USB.

 lsusb -t